-If a rider circles or steps back between the obstacles, she/he will be given three penalty points for disobedience by the judge of the following obstacle.
-If there are three or more circles she/he will incur a zero mark for the obstacle.
+If a rider circles or steps back between the obstacles, they will be given three penalty points for disobedience by the judge of the following obstacle.
+If there are three or more circles they will incur a zero mark for the obstacle.

-If a horse is stopped by a judge and put on hold, the competitor is temporarily not in competition and is allowed to step back and/or circle until she/he continues.
+If a horse is stopped by a judge and put on hold, the competitor is temporarily not in competition and is allowed to step back and/or circle until they continue.